kellej6/IT4063C.github.io/content/instructor/weekly-modules/module1.md

 sidebar_label: '1.
 Env.
 Setup'
 ---

+- [ ] Write the weekly announcements
+- [ ] Record a welcome video (Data, Data everywhere)
+  - How the course is structured
+  - What kinds of content should you expect
+  - How much time you have to spend on each week
+- [ ] Record a module overview video
+- [ ] Record Videos on setting up the env.
+  - Git
+  - Python3
+  - Anaconda Virtual Envirnoments
+    - Why do we use Anaconda?
+  - VSCode or different IDEs
+- [ ] Refresh on Python.
 ## Announcements
 Welcome to IT4063C!
 I'm excited to have you in the class and look forward to your _contributions to the learning community._